hipocampo-git/actions/readme.txt

 It appears that .github/actions can be removed (we haven't had a chance to test it yet).

- Regarding having the node_modules checked in, please see HIP-949
+Regarding having the node_modules checked in for individual actions, please see HIP-949